 - Support historically excluded groups and people with expertise through experience into employment opportunities to create a workforce that represents and is better able to support the population it serves. - Invest in a system that embraces and learns from partners and experts.
-The system should be open to challenge and support as we adapt to more inclusive approaches and services. - Expansion and integration of culturally appropriate services across the system that better tackle structural inequity. - Create the ability to respond effectively to continual change in the social and political landscape, this includes increasing mental health investment long term to better enable universal and equitable coverage of core mental health service. - Make sure that people with complex and intersectional needs can access and get support from all services by adapting them to meet their cultural, social and economic conditions.
+The system should be open to challenge and support as we adapt to more inclusive approaches and services. - Expansion and integration of culturally appropriate services across the system that better tackle structural inequity. - Create the ability to respond effectively to continual change in the social and political landscape and coherently in a co-designed manner to continual change in the social and political landscape. - Make sure that people with complex and intersectional needs can access and get support from all services by adapting them to meet their cultural, social and economic conditions.